moa-ha/moa-ha/README.md

 - [My Blog](https://moa-ha.github.io/) ; This is portfolio website which is a showcase of what I've learned and experienced through the projects I've worked on and am currently working on.
 - <b>Car-GP</b>: <ins>The first page to check for your car's maintenance!</ins> - working from Jun 2024 using some additional stack to improve and expand my skill.
 - <b>LyricSync</b>: <ins>The lyrics collection App.</ins> - working from April 2024 with a bootcamp friend to consolidate knowledge in various areas.
-- <b>Tradie-Tracker</b>: <ins>Efficient Work Scheduling App.</ins> - tidying up the code by renaming functions and streamlining API calls from scratch solo which was from group project from bootcamp.<br>
+- <b>Tradie-Tracker</b>: <ins>Efficient Work Scheduling App.</ins> - rearranged the code by renaming functions and streamlining API calls from scratch solo which was from group project from bootcamp.<br>
   Live: https://tradie-tracker.pushed.nz/
 <img src="https://raw.githubusercontent.com/moa-ha/tradie-tracker/main/client/styles/wireframe/tradie-tracker.gif" alt="Demo" width="400" height="auto" style="float: right margin-left: 20px;">